What YouTube Vanced Was

 Common Problems

-- Login failures due to outdated MicroG
+- Login failures caused by outdated MicroG

 - Playback errors and buffering

-- App crashes after YouTube backend changes
+- Crashes after YouTube changes its backend

-- Installation failures with newer Android versions
+- Installation failures on newer Android versions

 Alternatives

-- ReVanced — Patch-based customization ecosystem
+- ReVanced, a patch-based customization ecosystem

-- SmartTube — Android TV client
+- SmartTube, built for Android TV

-- YouTube Premium — Official paid option
+- YouTube Premium, the official paid option

 Safety Notes

-- Verify sources before downloading any APK
+- Verify the source before downloading any APK

 Frequently Asked Questions